 A tenth measure consisting of the set up of a fund with a budget of EUR 500 billion for providing guarantees (expected to mobilise EUR 400 billion), and investing through debt (subordinated loans) and recapitalization instruments (equity (newly issued ordinary and preferred shares) and hybrid capital instruments (convertible bonds and silent participations)) for a total of EUR 100 billion.
 In addition the fund can raise an extra EUR 100 billion to refinance State aid measures already notified and approved (8 July).
+An amendment extends the application of the scheme to 30 June 2021 for guarantees and 30 September 2021 for recapitalizations (19 November 2020)

-An eleventh measure consisting of aid in the form of guarantees on vouchers issued to travelers who booked package tours prior to 8 March 2020 that had to be cancelled because of the COVID-19 outbreak.
+An eleventh measure consisting of aid in the form of guarantees on youchers issued to travelers who booked package tours prior to 8 March 2020 that had to be cancelled because of the COVID-19 outbreak.
 The total budget is estimated at EUR 840 million (31 July).

 A twelfth measure consisting of direct grants to public and private undertakings that discharge public service obligations for the provision of roador rail-based public regional or local passenger transport services in Germany.
-The direct grants are limited to compensate the damage incurred by the COVID-19 crisis in terms of lost revenue and additional expenses (e.g. hygiene measures).
+The direct grants are limited to compensate the damage incurred by the COVID-19 crisis in terms of lost revenue and additional expenses (e.g., hygiene measures).
 The total estimated budget is EUR 6.1 billion (7 August).